 Another software module imitates a potential emergency situation.
 For example, in one video, our program recreated a fire in the oil stock.
 Cadets can choose from the settings which technique to use for extinguishing the fire.
 A head of operations chooses the required number of active facilities with the mouse.
 The fire is shown in progress, as in real life – the timeline reflects this.
 Until the correct technique is implemented, the fire continues to grow, while the building gets destroyed.

-The main goal of firefighters is to extinguish fire with any tools and equipment they can find.
+The main goal of firefighters is to extinguish a fire with any tools and equipment they can find.
 So, the program displays a panel featuring a calculator, calculation models, water tank, etc. Plus, when it comes to dealing with fire in the building, we must also take into consideration fire resistance and the sensitivity of the building’s structure.
 That is, if a person hesitates to react for a certain period, the building will be burnt and ruined, just like in real life.

 Ideas for modernization

-The first program using Virtual Reality technology was designed for students who are learning about fire safety violations; the second was for those who are fighting fire.
+The first program using Virtual Reality technology was designed for students who are learning about fire safety violations; the second was for those who are fighting a fire.
 But, even within these areas, the program has further room for development.
 For example, you can implement a fire alarm or a firefighting process.
 But, in practice, it would be important for any party to learn how to react in an emergency situation – not only trained professionals, but also the average passer-by.
 So, a firefighter could learn extinguishing and rescuing, an auditor – checking and preventing, and an ordinary inhabitant – staying calm and finding the right exit.

-Moreover, in employment, as a rule, everybody signs the health and safety agreement, but in reality they aren’t very familiar with it.
+Moreover, in employment, as a rule, everybody signs the health and safety agreement, but in reality, they aren’t very familiar with it.

 Fire Safety Audit

 Inspections were popular mostly in the USSR, but now they remain just as a vestige of the past.
 The audit, however, is getting more relevant and applicable in practice nowadays.
 What is the difference?
 An inspection involves fining upon discovery of any violations, whereas an audit performs the same test, but without the fines.
 Auditors come to a conclusion about the fire safety status of the premises: either it is low or optimal.
-As a result, the businessman has a choice: either to eliminate all violations and invest once, or to insure the object for a large amount, paying annually without investing anything.
+As a result, the businessman has a choice: either to eliminate all violations and invest once or to insure the object for a large amount, paying annually without investing anything.
 If a building is insured, the owner would be compensated in the case of an emergency, but if it is not insured, and no action has been taken towards the prevention of fire, an accident could lead to criminal liability.
 Therefore, an audit, unlike an inspection, encourages the head to invest in the fire safety of the business premises once and for all.

 ” We had the idea to make a simulator on Kinect technology,” says Sergey.
-“In other words, to develop a universal suit that would be able to withstand conditions of combat clothes: temperature, heat radiation, total weight of the equipment on the person.
+“In other words, to develop a universal suit that would be able to withstand conditions of combat clothes: temperature, heat radiation, the total weight of the equipment on the person.
 At the same time, skeletal tracking and precise geolocation are a must to create real feelings and perceptions being close to reality. “

 The program can be upgraded more thoroughly.
 At the moment, all we have is a PC version, but one exciting possibility would be to develop more advanced software, not just as a math challenge, but in order to create some complex, interactive equipment?
 We could take a student and put him inside a suit stuffed with sensors, give him gloves and a helmet with Virtual Reality technology, and recreate all the conditions.
 The cadet would have to decide how to react according to what items he can fetch first, which way the fire is spreading, the type of materials the construction is made from.
 It is like a baptism of fire, only without any risk to the cadets.